WamashuduSengani/Coin-Market/README.md

 # Getting started

+Please note you need to have two separate terminals running the server and the client

 1. Clone the repository `git clone https://github.com/WamashuduSengani/coin-market.git`
 2. cd into the server directory
 3. Install the required dependencies by running `npm install` in your terminal while you are in the server directory.